jmcook1186/biosnicar-py/README.md

 # Permissions

 This code is provided under an MIT license with the caveat that it is in active development.
-Collaboration ideas and pull-requests generally welcomed.
+Collaboration ideas and pull requests generally welcomed.
 Please use the citations below to credit the builders of this repository and its predecessors.

 # Citation